 I (Tina) have had border collies as a part of my life for all of my life.
 My father used to manage very large properties through out my childhood.
 Border Collies were self proven workers with brilliant herding instincts.
 Cooee was my first very own Border Collie.
-I was 19yrs old (wow nearly 20yrs ago).
+I was 19yrs old (wow over 20yrs ago).
 He was medium coated, black and white and had a very soft, sweet nature unless a ball was involved and then he was obsessed.
 Cooee and my then, to be husband Stuart got along brilliantly, this sparked his love of this wonderful breed also.

 Cooee proved to be such an amazing dog in every way that we decided to keep his daughter Whippa.
-We are grateful we did, as we lost Cooee shortly after, although very sad, a piece of him lives on in our old girl.
+We are grateful we did, as we lost Cooee shortly after, although very sad, a piece of him lived on in our old girl.

 Whip was the most beautiful girl ever and from 6 weeks old she chose our son Dusty who was 9mths old.
 She use to sleep under his cot and follow him everywhere.
 Whip passed away just recently at 14yrs old , she was amazingly attached to Dusty.
 Every night she slept with him, after Dusty picked her up to put her in bed as she was getting stiffer with age.
 The bond there was truly breathtaking.
 Whip loved to play ball and swim and has been a great teacher for the newer additions to our family, showing them the ropes and playing nurse or mother hen!
 Whip can be seen under our Rainbow Bridge section.

 Once whip started getting along in age, we again made the decision to keep a pup.
 We joined her to a wonderfully talented yard dog whom had parentage excelling in competition through out.
 This joining produced our beautiful maggie (Magpie).